 The fee changes depending on several factors, including the type of VA loan, whether the borrower has used the VA loan benefit before and whether there’s a down payment.
 Historically, regular military members pay slightly lower funding fees than Reservists and National Guard members.
 However, in 2020 fees for all military branches are equivalent due to the passing of the Blue Water Navy Vietnam Veterans Act.

 Borrowers with service-connected disabilities and select others might not have to pay it at all.

 As you’ll see, contributing a down payment decreases the funding fee for both first-time and repeat VA borrowers.
 The funding fee is lower for a veteran's first use of the VA loan program, and you can see that it increases for all subsequent uses of the benefit.

-Here’s a look at the funding fee tables for VA purchase loans:
+Here’s a look at the funding fee tables for VA purchase loans in 2020:

 |Service||Down Payment||1st Use||After 1st Use|

 The VA has two refinance products: The Interest Rate Reduction Refinance Loan (IRRRL) and the Cash-Out refinance.
 The funding fees for each type of VA refinance differ, in part because of their objectives.